-Information with an asterisk () are mandatory to be filled by the message creator a. building/infrastructure identity code b. building/infrastructure asset geographic coordinates
+Information with an asterisk (\) are mandatory to be filled by message creator a. building/infrastructure identity code b. building/infrastructure asset geographic coordinates\

-The formal information to be standardized and shared through the CAP messages may include as a formal way to report building damage the following:
+The formal information to be standardized and shared through the CAP messages may (indicatively) include as a formal way to report building damages: